appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Create-Custom-Widgets-Using-Iframe.md

 <dd>

-*Example:* For the image carousel, create a function that uses the React Carousel component to render images dynamically from Appsmith's data model.
+*Example:* For the image carousel, use a map function to dynamically render images sourced from Appsmith's data model.

 ```js
 function App() {